consoledotdev/home/content/tools/server-monitoring.md

 {{</ rich-title-5 >}}

 - **Monitoring your monitoring.** Deploying your own monitoring means you need to consider reliability, redundancy and backups.
-It's not very useful If your monitoring also goes down when your production network goes down!
-This means deploying in entirely separate infrastructure, setting up monitoring for your monitoring, and regularly reviewing things like whether alerts are being delivered.
+It's not very useful if your monitoring also goes down when production goes down!
+This means deploying in entirely separate infrastructure, setting up monitoring for your monitoring, and regularly testing things like whether alerts are being delivered.
-- **Scaling time series is hard.** Storing time series data monitoring so that it is always available and has low retrieval latency is a difficult problem.
-  This is why hosted monitoring tools include data retention as a key pricing variable - it's expensive to keep large volumes of data for fast querying.
-  Running your own monitoring means you need to deal with storing the monitoring data.
+- **Scaling time series is hard.** Storing time series data with high availability and low retrieval latency is a difficult problem.
+This is why hosted SaaS monitoring is more expensive the longer you want to retain your data - it's expensive to keep large volumes of data for fast querying.
+Running your own monitoring means you need to deal with storing everything.
 - **Higher engineering costs.** You might not pay for a software license but you will pay for the engineering time to deploy and maintain the software.
-With modern monitoring tools focusing on a single component, you will have to install and maintain several separate systems e.g. Grafana for visualization and Prometheus for storing the time series data.
+With modern monitoring tools focusing on a single component, you will have to install and maintain several separate tools e.g. Grafana for visualization and Prometheus for storing the time series data.
 Maintaining and scaling independent monitoring infrastructure is only a trivial problem if you've never done it before, especially at scale.
 Is this something you want to dedicate your engineering teams to?